patattila/risix/README.md

-Risix - Module based Linux distribtion.
+Risix - Module based Linux distribution using only rust.

 Architecture